 My Roommate’s a Drug Addict: What to Do?

 Addiction is a debilitating disease that impacts not only the person battling it, but also those around them.
-The National Survey on Drug Use and Health (NSDUH) reports that in 2014 over 7 million American adults suffered from drug addiction.
+In 2023 over 27 million Americans aged 12 or older suffered from drug addiction.1

-Drug addiction can be a drain on society too, adding up to about $200 billion a year in healthcare costs, lost workplace production, and crime and legal costs, the National Council on Alcoholism and Drug Dependence (NCADD) publishes.
+Drug addiction can be a drain on society too, adding up to about $200 billion a year in healthcare costs, lost workplace production, and crime and legal costs, according to the National Council on Alcoholism and Drug Dependence (NCADD).
 This does not account for the additional emotional strain and relationship troubles that come with addiction.

 The Burden of Addiction